gbaeke/quick-guides/service-account/README.md

 cat namespace # just prints the namespace

 # use curl to talk to the Kubernetes API using the kubernetes service in each namespace
-# we try to list pods
+# we try to list pods; authentication is via the Authorization HTTP header and
+# we tell curl to use ca.crt to verify the connection to https://kubernetes
 curl -H "Authorization: Bearer $(cat token)" --cacert ca.crt https://kubernetes/api/v1/namespaces/default/pods

-# the above command will fail because the service account does not have access
+# the above command will fail because the service account does not have access to list pods
 # open another terminal on your computer and leave the shell to the pod open
 # we will add a role and rolebinding

+# role only allows list on pods
-kubectl create role pod-reader --verb=list --resource=pods
+kubectl create role pod-reader --verb=list --resource=pods --namespace default

+# assign the role to the service account
-kubectl create rolebinding pod-reader --role=pod-reader --serviceaccount=default:sa-demo
+kubectl create rolebinding pod-reader --role=pod-reader --serviceaccount=default:sa-demo --namespace default

-# in the shell to the pod, run the below command again, pods will be listed
+# in the shell to the pod, run the below command again, pods will be listed (JSON output)
 curl -H "Authorization: Bearer $(cat token)" --cacert ca.crt https://kubernetes/api/v1/namespaces/default/pods
 ```